waku-org/specs/standards/core/store-sync.md

 ### Waku Sync

 Nodes that stay online can still miss messages.
-[Waku Sync](https://github.com/waku-org/specs/blob/master/standards/core/sync.md) is 2 libp2p protocols used to find those messages by periodically syncing with random nodes.
+[Waku Sync](https://github.com/waku-org/specs/blob/master/standards/core/sync.md) is 2 libp2p protocols used to find those messages and mend the differences by periodically syncing with random nodes.
 It is RECOMMENDED to trigger a sync with a random peer that supports the protocols every 5 minutes for a time range of the last hour.

 ## Copyright